web-pat/directory_organizer/README.md

  ## Preconfigure script to organize one or several directories in a single run
   1. Comment out line 5
-  2. Uncomment line 8 and add as many path paramaters in this and subsequent lines as you see fit
+  2. Uncomment line 8 and add as many path parameters in this and subsequent lines as you see fit.